ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## DynamoDB

 - No-SQL solution; supports both **documents and key-value** data models
+- **Flexible schema** because it can store complex hierarchical data within a single item which, unlike a relational database, does not entail changing multiple related tables. **Suited for needs where schema may need changes or differ for rows.**
 - uses SSDs, single-digit millisecond latency
 - spread across 3 distinct geographic locations
 - Choose between consistency strategies: